 In addition to the government, venture capitalists are also looking to invest in the elder care robotics industry.
-For instance, Jibo has reportedly earned $23 million to help advance its robotics initiatives. iRobot, the company behind the Roomba, has even started its own venture capital firm to further the investment in robotics research. iRobot chief executive, Colin Angle, said in a recent interview with TechCrunch that VCs are particularly interested in robotics manufacturers focusing on consumer uses and elder care.
+For instance, Jibo has reportedly earned $23 million to help advance its robotics initiatives. iRobot, the company behind the Roomba, has even started its own venture capital firm to further the investment in robotics research. iRobot chief executive, Colin Angle, said in an interview with TechCrunch that VCs are particularly interested in robotics manufacturers focusing on consumer uses and elder care.

 What’s Next for Elder Care Robots?

 While it’s not entirely certain what the future will hold in term of elder care robotics, ongoing industry trends indicate that future projects will involve robots capable of being interconnected with appliances and home automation, and that are able to use telepresence technology that allows loved ones to check in from afar.

 Future elder care robots will also more than likely have the ability to take on medical diagnostics, as well as use facial recognition algorithms to determine how someone is feeling.